crispiboi/ShadowsOfDoubtCaseEditing/README.md

 #### Weapon pool and allow location modifiers
 The weapon pool key and locations are also self explanatory.
 You can select any number of weapons to be used as a murder weapon like Blades or Guns.
+* Atleast one weapon pool must be defined or the murderer will never kill.

 | allow murder locations| notes|
 | --- | ---|
 | allowAnywhere| murder will be literally anywhere, this may override all other options|